 All make-up labs must be completed within two weeks of the student's missed lab unless otherwise approved by the professor.

 - Please refer to the Lab Agreement for access outside scheduled lab hours.

 - Supplies for PCP medications will be available ONLY during regular lab hours.

 - All users will maintain the environment in a safe, clean and tidy manner.

 - All equipment must be cleaned, re-stocked and re-wrapped as necessary.

-- Stretchers neatly made, furniture positioned appropriately.
+- Stretchers are to be neatly made; furniture positioned appropriately.

 - Mannequins will be handled and treated like "real patients" at all times.

 - Chairs are to be stacked safely in designated areas when not in use.